paulirish/automated-chrome-profiling/readme.md

 ### Timeline model

 The raw trace data is.. pretty raw.
-The timeline-model package in this repo provides an ability to use the Chrome DevTools frontend's trace parsing.
-See `lib/timeline-model` and install via `npm install devtools-timeline-model`.
+The [`devtools-timeline-model` package](https://github.com/paulirish/devtools-timeline-model)  provides an ability to use the Chrome DevTools frontend's trace parsing.

 ```js
 const filename = 'demo/mdn-fling.json'